California county employee helps deliver baby in van

 - Trump says he'll give State of Union after shutdown ends VIEW

+Solis found Oswaldo on the phone with firefighters and Amanda’s baby crowning.

+“When I first saw her in labor, I was freaking out and asked my coworkers ‘What do we do?'”
+Solis said, according to the news release.

-Federico says Solis supported the baby’s head as he was delivered, held him until he started crying and then placed him on his mother’s chest.
-The couple named the baby Damian.
+Solis jumped into action by supporting the baby’s head as it emerged and comforting his mother.
+The baby was born into Solis’ hands, who held him until he began crying and then placed him on his mother’s chest, Federico said.